 Anthony Cummins, The Daily Mail

-"A Station on the Path to Somewhere Better is a shocking account of extreme violence and its complicated after-effects.
+"A shocking account of extreme violence and its complicated after-effects.
 It is a vivid and unsettling novel filled with surprises and insights."

 Ian McGuire, author of The North Water